 We have incurred net losses since our inception and may never achieve profitability.
-As of December 31, 2021, we had net operating loss, or NOL, carryforwards of approximately \$437.1 million, \$87.6 million and \$133.1 million available to reduce future taxable income, if any, for federal, California and other state income tax purposes, respectively.
-The U.S. federal NOL carryforwards will begin to expire in 2026 while for state purposes, the NOL carryforwards begin to expire in 2022.
-In addition, as of December 31, 2021, we had foreign net operating loss carryforwards of approximately \$74.7 million and \$31.3 million available to reduce future taxable income, if any, for Canadian and French income tax purposes, respectively.
+As of December 31, 2022, we had net operating loss, or NOL, carryforwards of approximately \$402.0 million, \$78.8 million and \$126.1 million available to reduce future taxable income, if any, for federal, California and other state income tax purposes, respectively.
+The U.S. federal NOL carryforwards will begin to expire in 2031 while for state purposes, the NOL carryforwards begin to expire in 2023.
+In addition, as of December 31, 2022, we had foreign net operating loss carryforwards of approximately \$69.9 million and \$44.2 million available to reduce future taxable income, if any, for Canadian and French income tax purposes, respectively.
 The Canada net operating loss carryforwards will begin to expire in 2034, while for French purposes, the net operating losses will carryforward indefinitely.
 These NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under the Tax Cuts and Jobs Acts, or Tax Act, which was enacted in December 2017, federal NOLs incurred in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs is limited.
-It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.

 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
 We may be limited in the portion of NOL carryforwards that we can use in the future to offset taxable income for U.S. federal and state income tax purposes, and federal tax credits to offset federal tax liabilities.
 Sections 382 and 383 of Internal Revenue Code limit the use of NOLs and tax credits after a cumulative change in corporate ownership of more than 50% occurs within a three-year period.
 The limitation could prevent a corporation from using some or all its NOL and tax credits before they expire within their normal 20-year lifespan, as it places a formula limit of how much NOL and tax credits a loss corporation can use in a tax year.
 In the event we have undergone an ownership change under Section 382 of the Internal Revenue Code, if we earn net taxable income, our ability to use our pre-change NOL carryforwards to offset U.S. federal taxable income may become subject to limitations, which could potentially result in increased future tax liability to us.

 On March 27, 2020, the CARES Act was signed into law.
 The CARES Act changes certain provisions of the 2017 Tax Act.
 Under the CARES Act, NOLs arising in taxable years beginning after December 31, 2017 and before January 1, 2021 may be carried back to each of the five taxable years preceding the tax year of such loss, but NOLs arising in taxable years beginning after December 31, 2020 may not be carried back.
 In addition, the CARES Act eliminates the limitation on the deduction of NOLs to 80% of current year taxable income for taxable years beginning before January 1, 2021, and increases the amount of interest expense that may be deducted to 50% of adjusted taxable income for taxable years beginning in 2019 or 2020.
 Notwithstanding the reduction in the corporate income tax rate, the overall impact of the Tax Act, as modified by the CARES Act, is uncertain and our business, financial conditions, results of operations and growth prospects could be materially and adversely affected.
-In addition, it is uncertain if and to what extent various states will conform to the Tax Act, as modified by the CARES Act, on holders of our common stock is also uncertain and could be adverse.